-A charge can be also be made to a hidden target that fled from combat in the previous turn (which effectively counts as chasing).
+A charge can be ONLY be made to a target which can be seen by the charging unit before that unit attempts to the move into combat (e.g. a charge cannot be made against a hidden target) unless that target fled from combat in the previous turn (which effectively counts as chasing).
 Only a deliberate movement such as this into base-to-base contact counts as a charge.
-Models moving into base-to-base contact as a result of a disengage, or falling out of combat, do not count as charging.
+Models moving into base-to-base contact as a result of a dodge, or falling out of combat, do not count as charging.

-As a bonus to charging, the enemy unit (if not already in contact with an attacking unit) engaged is put on the back foot and can only use one Energy to attack and the rest of their Energy dice to defend.
+As a bonus to charging, the enemy unit engaged is put on the back foot and can only use one Energy to attack and the rest of their Energy dice to defend.
 The attack made by the model being charged is made at +2 Accuracy (representing them bracing themselves for the charge) but only if there are no other enemy models in base-to-base contact.
-This single available attack does not have to be used and if is used in defense instead also confers a +2 bonus to a single Resistance roll AFTER all rolls have been taken (e.g. one Resistance roll which has failed by 2 or less can then be converted to a successful roll).